Frequently Asked Questions

 What's the difference between Grief Work Support and therapy?

 Therapy is one of many valuable tools designed to diagnose and treat mental illnesses and disorders, but grief is neither an illness nor a disorder.
-It is a natural response to loss that deserves to be held and honored, not diagnosed or treated.
+It is a natural response to loss, change, and transition that deserves to be held and honored, not diagnosed or treated.

 Therapists are only allowed to practice in states where they are licensed, and Grief Work Support can be offered anywhere.